 - 400 of 1,550 spaces reserved for public use with additional space available for nighttime non-hospital events at the Utica Auditorium and surrounding areas.

-1 Estimate provided by Turner Construction, the firm selected by MVHS as its project construction manager.
+1 Estimate provided by Turner Construction, the firm that managed pre-construction for the project.

 2 Based on estimated retail purchases by construction workers (e.g., hotels/lodging, gasoline, meals, and other discretionary purchases).
 Does not include State share of sales tax revenues during construction which could add $637,500 to $722,500 in sales tax dollars from construction worker spending.